LEARNAcademy/Instructor-Handbook/README.md

 #### Live Captioning

 In order to provide live captions of lectures a web service is used.
 [Web Captioner](https://webcaptioner.com/captioner) site will caption the speaking live during the event through the standard microphone.
-The web captioner only works with Google Chrome Browswers.
+The web captioner only works with Google Chrome Browsers.
 To include captions in the OBS live stream click the 3 dots next to Start Captioning and select New Window.
 Adjust the new window to fit in the OBS screen by dragging the edges of the new window.
-It has already been added to the OBS feed as Chrome.
+It has already been added to the OBS feed as Captions.
 Information on [Terms of Service](https://webcaptioner.com/terms-of-service/) and [Privacy Policy](https://webcaptioner.com/privacy-policy/).

 #### HubSpot